 The illustrated flow chart is a clear presentation of sweater production in a clothing factory in Bangladesh.
-Overall, the process consists of sixteen stages starting with the collection of yarn and culminating in shipping of the products.
+Overall, the process consists of sixteen stages commencing with the collection of yarn and culminating in shipping of the products.

 At the beginning of the chart, yarns are collected and then sent to the distribution section.
 Here, the yarns are wound and distributed into knitting panels.
-Next, the knitting of the sweater panels is done after which the panels are inspected online.
+Next, the knitting of the sweater panels is done after which the panels are inspected online for the first time.
 Afterward, the panels are linked in the linking section.
 In the following stage, another inspection is made over the internet.
 Next comes the trimming, light checking and mending process.
-When mending, if any problem is found, some products are sent back to the winding section.
+When mending, if any problem is found, the faulty products are sent back to the winding section.
 After that, holes are made for attaching buttons.
 Subsequently, the sweaters are washed, labeled and ironed and then, the third inspection is made by the factory quality team.
 Thereafter, all the sweaters are folded and packaged.
 After the ultimate inspection, the sweaters are finally sent for shipment.